MLMogford/MLMogford.github.io/_posts/2022-08-17-sensitivity_and_specificity.md

 ##Sensitivity@Specificity formulation

-Based on the definitions of true positive (tp) and false pos- itive (fp) in [8], their work, based on Sensitivity at a target Precision can be extended to the form relevant to the cancer screening problem outlined earlier.
+Based on the definitions of true positive (tp) and false positive (fp) in [8], their work, based on Sensitivity at a target Precision can be extended to the form relevant to the cancer screening problem outlined earlier.
 The Sensitivity at a set Specificity loss was derived as shown below.
 Sensitivity@Specificity